IanGrenville/LaserHarp/index.md

 ### Complexity

-I think my largest mistake was (possibly oweing to CS biases) expecting the complexity of the hardware to scale only linearly in the number of components.
+I think my biggest mistake was (possibly owing to CS biases) expecting the complexity of the hardware to scale only linearly in the number of components.
 This did not occur.
 Instead, I used up all of the IO ports on my microcontroller and also needed a multiplexer to further expand my input/output capabilities.
 Additionally, wire management was very difficult due to the large number of things all needing to connect to a single point while being spread out over two metres of instrument.
 Ultimately the complexity of the hardware did not lead to much negative effects in the final product, but made the overall construction and work on the project quite difficult.

 ### Filtering